ga-wdi-lessons/mongoose-intro/readme.md

 });

 ```

+>Since we are using _id to refer to other objects, we use the ObjectId type in the Mongoose definition.
+The ref attribute must match exactly the model name in your model definition.

 (+) Advantages:
-* Separate Collections offer greater flexibility with querying
+* Could offer greater flexibility with querying
-* Separate Collections might be a better decision for scaling- A document, including all its embedded documents and arrays, cannot exceed 16MB
+* Might be a better decision for scaling- A document, including all its embedded documents and arrays, cannot exceed 16MB

 (-) Disadvantages:
 * Requires more work, need to find both documents that have the relationship(two separate queries)

 ### When should I use one over the other?

-* Separate Collections are preferable if you need to select individual documents, need additional control over queries, or have large documents.
+* Referencing separate collections are preferable if you need to select individual documents, need additional control over queries, or have large documents.

 * Smaller or fewer documents would be a better fit for embedded documents